What Is a Capital Campaign? Ultimate Guide for Nonprofits

 If your organization wants to add a brand-new community program to its offerings, a capital campaign is one of your options for funding it.
 However, since the end goal of this option is less concrete, some nonprofits take other routes to generate the startup cash needed for new programs, such as applying for grants or dedicating all of their fundraising event revenue during a given year to that initiative.

-Benefits of Capital Campaigns
+Benefits of Running a Capital Campaign

 • Increased community engagement.
 Capital campaigns can increase your organization’s visibility in its local community, spreading awareness of your mission and encouraging more people to get involved.